quasarframework/quasar/docs/src/pages/quasar-cli-vite/upgrade-guide.md

   }
   ```

-  You can use `quasar.config file > build > typescript` to control the generation of the `.quasar/tsconfig.json` file:
+  You can use `quasar.config file > build > typescript` to control the TypeScript-related behavior:

   ```ts /quasar.config.ts
   build: {